Non-Local Graph Neural Networks: Introduction

-In recent years, the importance of non-local aggregation has been demonstrated in many applications in the field of computer vision~\cite{wang2018non,wang2020non} and natural language processing~\cite{vaswani2017attention}.
+The importance of non-local aggregation has been recently demonstrated in many applications in the field of computer vision~\cite{wang2018non,wang2020non} and natural language processing~\cite{vaswani2017attention}.
 In particular, the attention mechanism has been widely explored to achieve non-local aggregation and capture long-range dependencies from distant locations.
 Basically, the attention mechanism measures the similarity between every pair of locations and enables information to be communicated among distant but similar locations.
-In terms of graphs, non-local aggregation is also crucial for disassortative graphs, while previous studies of GNNs focus on assortative graph datasets (Section~\ref{sec:why_non_local}).
+In terms of graphs, non-local aggregation is also crucial for disassortative graphs in which nodes with the same label are distant from each other, while previous studies of GNNs focus on assortative graph datasets (Section~\ref{sec:why_non_local}).
+In addition, we find that local aggregation is even harmful for some disassortative graphs (Section~\ref{sec:exp_dis}).
 The recently proposed Geom-GCN~\cite{pei2020geom} explores to capture long-range dependencies in disassortative graphs.
 It contains an attention-like step that computes the Euclidean distance between every pair of nodes.
 However, this step is computationally prohibitive for large-scale graphs, as the computational complexity is quadratic in the number of nodes.
 In addition, Geom-GCN employs pre-trained node embeddings~\cite{tenenbaum2000global,nickel2017poincare,ribeiro2017struc2vec} that are not task-specific, limiting the effectiveness and flexibility.

 In this work, we propose a simple yet effective non-local aggregation framework for GNNs.
 At the heart of the framework lies an efficient attention-guided sorting, which enables non-local aggregation through classic local aggregation operators in general deep learning.
 The proposed framework can be flexibly used to augment common GNNs with low computational costs.
 Based on the framework, we build various efficient non-local GNNs.
 In addition, we perform detailed analysis on existing disassortative graph datasets, and apply different non-local GNNs accordingly.
-Experimental results show that our non-local GNNs significantly outperform previous state-of-the-art methods on node classification tasks on six benchmark datasets of disassortative graphs.
+Experimental results show that our non-local GNNs significantly outperform previous methods on node classification tasks on seven benchmark datasets of disassortative graphs.